To Your Hurt’s Desire

 “Ah, yes,” she said, bringing my glass around and depositing it on the side table next to me, “that is indeed the question.”
 She sat down at the other end of the couch and curled her bare legs beneath her, facing away from the screen and toward me.
 “You could make the argument that Watahawken, New York, destroyed themselves.
 They thought that inviting the fox to live next to the henhouse was in their best interest, with jobs and economic expansion and such.
 People are always acting in their best interest, right up to the moment they destroy themselves.”

 The third quarter was starting, and my eyes were drawn to the screen.
 Michigan was kicking off.
 The ball settled into the arms of the Illinois kick returner on his own three yard line.
-Ninety-seven yards and five missed tackles later, he high-stepped into the end zone.
+Five missed tackles and ninety-seven yards later, he high-stepped into the end zone.
 I moaned softly.

 I was still trying to recover from the trauma I’d just witnessed.
 “That’s great to hear,” I replied automatically.